 While most saws are hand saws and are driven by your own elbow grease, many saws are electric or gas powered for highly efficient cutting that is best suited to bigger jobs and thick materials.
 As with any job, you should consider which tool will get the work done best and won’t require you to do anything over.
 Not every task calls for a power tool, but electric and gas saws are sometimes the only tool that can cut the materials you’re working with.

-Inexpensive: If you are just looking for a small, handheld saw, something with a folding blade that is good for lighter duty work or a saw for smaller jobs like a keyhole saw, you can get one for under $15.
+Inexpensive: If you are just looking for a small, handheld saw, look for something with a folding blade that is good for lighter duty work or a saw for smaller jobs, like a keyhole saw, and expect to pay under $15.
 These may not be the most durable models, but if you're only pruning or doing work where precision isn't the most important factor, you might find what you are looking for in this lower price range.

-Mid-range: From $15 to $25, you'll find decent quality saws for most of your needs.
-Whether it's a crosscut saw or a hacksaw, the average DIY enthusiast will likely be able to find good value in this price range.
+Mid-range: From $15 to $25, you'll find decent-quality saws for most of your needs.
+Whether it's a crosscut saw or a hacksaw, the average DIY enthusiast will likely be able to find good choices in this price range.

 Expensive: If you are interested in fine woodworking and want a precise, professional-grade handsaw, you should consider saws for between $70 and $120.
 The saws in this price range are designed for the serious woodworker and are built to last.

 Even if you have the best, most expensive saw, it doesn't guarantee a straight cut.
 Following are a few tips to help you saw wood like a journeyman carpenter.

 Olson Saw Coping Saw features a hardwood handle, and the blades can be turned 360º to saw in any direction using a push or pull stroke.
 However, this is just the frame, so you'll also need their coping saw blade assortment to get the job done.